-Finally, we analyze the impact of our hierarchical Query Token selection strategy on inference efficiency.
-Table~\ref{tab:query_efficiency} presents an ablation where tokens are filtered at different stages.
-Retaining all tokens (``No hierarchical filtering'') results in high computational overhead (22.93G FLOPs) without yielding the best accuracy (0.824 AP), as redundant background tokens dilute the attention mechanism.
-By implementing our joint layer-wise and scale-level filtering, we reduce the FLOPs to 16.94G while simultaneously improving AP to 0.836.
-The joint mechanism essentially acts as a semantic filter, discarding approximately 60\% of non-informative queries based on saliency rankings.
-This ensures that computational resources are concentrated exclusively on regions with high object probability, demonstrating an optimal balance between detection precision and model efficiency.
+Finally, we analyze the effect of the hierarchical query token selection strategy on inference efficiency.
+Fig.~\ref{fig:accuracy}(c)-(d) reports an ablation in which tokens are routed at different stages.
+Retaining all tokens (``No hierarchical routing'') leads to high computational overhead without producing the best accuracy (0.824 AP), because redundant background tokens dilute attention.
+With joint layer-wise and scale-level routing, FLOPs are reduced to 16.94G while AP increases to 0.836.
+The joint mechanism acts as a saliency-guided routing mechanism that routes approximately 60\% of background-dominated queries through the bypass path according to saliency rankings.
+This concentrates computational resources on regions with high object probability and achieves a favorable balance between detection precision and model efficiency.

-\section{Conclusion}
+\section{CONCLUSION}

-In this paper, we propose SDCoNet, a saliency-driven collaborative framework designed to enhance small object detection in low-quality remote sensing imagery.
-By moving beyond the conventional serial paradigm, SDCoNet effectively mitigates the objective misalignment and spatial attention diffusion that typically plague multi-task pipelines.
-Our approach facilitates a semantically consistent interaction between super-resolution and detection through an implicit feature sharing paradigm, coupled with a gradient routing strategy that harmonizes disparate optimization signals.
-Furthermore, the introduced saliency-driven mechanism ensures that the model maintains focus on critical object regions, effectively filtering out task-irrelevant high-frequency noise.
-Experimental results demonstrate that SDCoNet significantly outperforms state-of-the-art methods on multiple datasets.
-While this work successfully narrows the gap between pixel-level reconstruction and semantic discrimination, future research will investigate more granular bidirectional guidance mechanisms and adaptive task-weighting schemes to further unlock the potential of multi-task synergy in complex Earth observation scenarios.
+In this paper, we propose CoLR-Det, a saliency-driven collaborative framework for improving small object detection in low-resolution remote sensing imagery.
+By moving beyond the conventional serial paradigm, CoLR-Det mitigates objective misalignment and spatial attention diffusion in multi-task pipelines.
+The proposed method enables semantically consistent interaction between super-resolution and detection through implicit feature sharing, and the Detection-Prioritized Two-Stage Optimization Strategy balances reconstruction and detection supervision more effectively.
+In addition, the saliency-driven mechanism helps the model focus on critical object regions and reduce the influence of background-dominated responses on detection-oriented token refinement.
+Experimental results on multiple datasets show that CoLR-Det significantly outperforms state-of-the-art methods.
+Although this work narrows the gap between pixel-level reconstruction and semantic discrimination, future research will explore finer-grained bidirectional guidance mechanisms and adaptive task-weighting schemes to further improve multi-task synergy in complex Earth observation scenarios.

 \ifCLASSOPTIONcaptionsoff

 \fi